therealnin3/Sorting-Visualizer/README.md

-# Sorting-Visualizer ❄️ - Using React and TailwindCSS
+# Sorting-Visualizer ❄️

 ## Description

-A simple sorting visualizer with algorithms using react and tailwind:
+A simple sorting visualizer (using react and tailwind) with algorithms :

 - Selection sort
 - Bubble sort